 We can help.

 It is important for EB families to understand what educational rights they can rely upon for the betterment of their children's formal education.
-EB students in elementary and secondary schools are provided certain protections under federal law with regard to their right to receive a free and appropriate public education.
+Students with Epidermolysis Bullosa (EB) in elementary and secondary schools are provided certain protections under federal law with regard to their right to receive a free and appropriate public education.
 In order for EB parents to make informed educational decisions for their children, local school districts provide staff resources and instructions for specific plans individualized for each child.
 A brief description of two relevant federal laws that apply to EB students are below.

-Individualized Educational Plan (IEP): This plan is developed between the EB family and the school system to ensure that the EB child attending elementary or secondary school receives specialized instruction and related services, which may include Occupational and Physical Therapy.
+Individualized Educational Plan (IEP): This plan is developed between the family and the school system to ensure that the child with Epidermolysis Bullosa (EB) attending elementary or secondary school receives specialized instruction and related services, which may include Occupational and Physical Therapy.

 504 Plan: This plan is similar to an IEP and is developed to ensure certain accommodations are available to assist in the child's academic success.

 Some differences between the two laws and their implementation do exist.
 Not all students who have disabilities require specialized instruction.
 For those who do require specialized instruction, the Individuals with Disabilities Education Act (IDEA) controls the procedural requirements, and an IEP is developed.
 The IDEA process is more involved than that of Section 504 of the Rehabilitation Act and requires documentation of measurable growth.
 For example, with an IEP, a student who struggles with going up and down stairs may be given the goal of independently using the stairs.
 Physical therapy services would assist the student in achieving this goal.